 6 Health Benefits of Avocados

 1. Avocados help boost the immune system

 Avocados are rich in nutrients and antioxidants which help keep your vital organs healthy and strengthen your immune system.
-Avocados are a great source of vitamin E. An NIH study showed that vitamin E can help improve the immune response during aging and suggested that it can reduce the oxidative damage that may contribute to cancer.
+Avocados are a great source of vitamin E. A study published in Military Strategies for Sustainment of Nutrition and Immune Function in the Field showed that vitamin E can help improve the immune response during aging and suggested that it can reduce the oxidative damage that may contribute to cancer.
 The study said vitamin E can also help alleviate symptoms of asthma as well as help your body recover after a hard exercise session.

 2. Avocados contain more potassium than bananas, so add them to your smoothies

 We have always been told to "eat bananas for potassium," especially before or after a workout.
 But you will have better luck eating avocados for potassium because a 3.5-ounce avocado has 708 milligrams of potassium or 14 percent of your recommended daily allowance, and bananas have 422 milligrams or 10 percent of your daily recommended allowance, according to Healthline.
 Consuming high potassium foods help support healthy blood pressure levels and water retention "that protect against stroke and prevent osteoporosis and kidney stones."
 Before heading to the gym, scoop the inside of an avocado and eat it to bolster your workout.